AgostinoFerrara/IPSO-MAC/README.md

 xxxxx.IPS files use a comma separated values format with an
 information header.
 Look at DATI.IPS (to built similar files through
-any text editor) or read the enclosed file 'How to import data from
+any text editor) or to excel.IPS file.
+Read also the enclosed file
-excel'.
+'How to import data from excel'.

 Printer outputs are not anymore working.
 Despite all efforts,
 the original 80's sounds do not work under Mac compiled version,